 If you have a cell phone you can take it with you when traveling to another country and you can place or receive calls without changing its SIM card.

 Cell phone carriers from most countries have mutual roaming agreements that basically allow you to use their wireless network when traveling abroad.
 Generally you do not need to do anything - the foreign carrier will take over so to speak and you will see another carrier name on your cell phone's screen once you are in another country.
 What you do have to do is call your wireless carrier before leaving your country and activate your roaming service.
-This may not be a default feature (it involves extra costs).
+This may not be a default feature (it involves extra charges).

 Note that you can not dial the numbers in your Contact list as they are - you must add/drop some digits.
 Use these international dialing tools to find the codes you must dial.